stanfordnlp/CoreNLP/_pages/ner.md

 | sutime.includeRange | boolean | false | If marking time ranges, set the time range in the TIMEX output from SUTime. |
 | maxAdditionalKnownLCWords | int | - | Limit the size of the known lower case words set.
 Set this to 0 to prevent ordering issues (i.e. when this is nonzero running on document1 then document2 can have different results than running on document2 then document1 |

+## NER Pipeline Overview

+The full named entity recognition pipeline has become fairly complex and involves a set of distinct phases integrating statistical and rule based approaches.
+Here is a breakdown of those distinct phases.

+1. Statistical Model

+During this phase a series of trained CRF's will be run on each sentence.
+These CRF's are trained on large tagged data sets.
+They evaluate the entire sequence and pick the optimal tag sequence.

 ## SUTime

 StanfordCoreNLP includes [SUTime](http://nlp.stanford.edu/software/sutime.html), Stanford's temporal expression